Decentralized Reliability Estimation for Low Latency Mixnets: Proof of Theorem

-\begin{proof} (I) A key part in proving this statement is to demonstrate that the values used for the mixnet encoding $\tilde r_i$ are indistinguishable to random values that the client would select independently of any public value.
-The mechanism is an extension of the Sphinx encoding and hence its security can be argued as in \cite{sphinx-2009}.
+In the proof below we argue how any attacker as above $\mathcal{A}$ against our mixnet encoding scheme can be transformed to an attacker $\mathcal{A}^*$ against the underlying encoding scheme where the honest packets are routed randomly at each hop in the mixnet.
+The strategy of the transformation is simple: first, observe that all packets in our encoding are of the form $\langle \alpha, \psi\rangle$ where $\alpha$ is the special header that determines the routing choices and the randomness of the underlying encoding.
+We first modify the challenger, to use solely the underlying encoding.
+Our attacker $\mathcal{A}^*$ will intercept all packets encoded in this way and extend them with a special header.
+Specifically, $\mathcal{A}^*$ will form the compound packet $\langle \alpha^*, \psi^*\rangle$ and transmit this packet instead to the adversary $\mathcal{A}$.
+Finally $\mathcal{A}^*$ will simply output the bit $b^*$ produced by $\mathcal{A}$.
+Now observe that in order to complete the proof we need to argue that $\mathcal{A}$ will not have a modified behaviour given that the packets it receives are not properly constructed (in particular the routing is incorrect and the randomness provided by the special header is ignored in the encoding of each packet), and hence the attack against our encoding mounted by $\mathcal{A}$ can be transformed to an attack $\mathcal{A}^*$ against the underlying encoding. } The key part in proving the statement is to demonstrate that the values used for the underlying mixnet encoding $\tilde r_i$ are indistinguishable to random values that the client would select independently.
+The mechanism we use for the special headers is an extension of the Sphinx encoding and hence its security can be argued as in \cite{sphinx-2009}.
 For completeness we provide the main argument below.
 The main dependency is on the Decisional Diffie Hellman assumption and the random oracle model.
 For simplicity we argue first only the case that a single credential is used to send a single packet via a gateway.
 Consider the $i$-th hop of that packet.
 This involves the values $\alpha_i = \alpha_{i-1}^{b_{i-1}}$ and $y_i$, the public-key of the $i$-th node.

 We show how to incorporate a challenge for the Decisional Diffie Hellman assumption $\langle g, a, b, c\rangle$ into the encoding calculation.
 We set the credential key $\alpha$ to be $a$ and the node public-key $y_i$ to be equal to $b$.
 It follows that the value $\tilde r_i$ can be calculated as a function of the DDH challenge by $H(\mathsf{rnd}, c^e)$ where $e = b_0\ldots b_{i-1} \cdot r_\mathrm{pkt}$.
 Conditional on $e\neq 0$, it follows that $\tilde r_i$ is uniformly random, unless the adversary queries the value $c^e$ to the random oracle.
 Note that this event can only happen with non-negligible probability in the case the challenge $\langle g, a, b, c\rangle$ is a DDH tuple (as in the other case, the value $c$ is random and hence can only be predicted with negligible probability by the adversary).
 As a result, if the adversary queries $c^e$ we can readily build a distinguisher by examining the random oracle queries of the adversary.
 Specifically, the distinguisher can test each query $q$ for $q = c^{e}$ and output $1$ if this is the case while producing $0$ otherwise.
 It is easy to see that this algorithm will produce $1$ with non-negligible probability when the tuple $\langle g, a, b, c\rangle$ follows the DDH distribution while it will produce $0$ with overwhelming probability whenever $\langle g, a, b, c\rangle$ is a random tuple.
 Finally, observe that the probability that $e=0$ is negligible given the randomness of the constituent values in the random oracle model.